Etiquette and Executive Protection

-Most of the times we spend our days in the background, they go to meetings and we wait outside, or downstairs, or wherever.
+Most of the times we spend our days in the background: they go to meetings and we wait outside, or downstairs, or wherever.
 But in that small window that we have to impress our client and show them that we are worthy of their business and that the costs are justified many agents fail.
 Here’s why:

-- Poor training or lack thereof- No eating in motorcade cars ever…ever…., no smoking, dipping, no gatorade bottles in cars ( you know what I’m talking about), don’t answer your phone or have in your hand around client unless you’re off your corner and passing comms.
+- Poor training or lack thereof- No eating in motorcade cars ever…ever…., no smoking, dipping, no gatorade bottles in cars ( you know what I’m talking about), don’t answer your phone or have one in your hand around clients unless you’re off your corner and passing comms.
 Never on watch.
 Heads up.

-- No after shave, cologne, sprays, etc… smell like nothing, if you have bad BO or some sort of chronic disease, seek a specialist and good luck.
+- No aftershave, cologne, sprays, etc… smell like nothing, if you have bad BO or some sort of chronic disease, seek a specialist and good luck.

 - No radio(tunes) unless client asks for it, even then keep low, if the client insists on blasting the volume. use high noise earplugs.
 They work! and explain to them why it’s not good to do that.

 - Be dressed to impress but stay comfortable and agile.
 Make sure your suits fit.
 Weights fluctuate!!!